anthonycuervo23/bonesay/README.md

 of silliness.
 ```

-This is also supported `COWPATH` env.
+This is also supported `BONEPATH` env.
 Please read more details in [#33](https://github.com/anthonycuervo23/bonesay/pull/33) if you want to use this.

 ## What makes it different from the original?